 Recipe Tips & Notes

-- Use fresh ginger for best results.
-Wash and dry ginger and scrape off any bruised skin with a spoon or vegetable peeler.
+- Ginger: For optimal results, use fresh ginger.
+Wash and dry the ginger and scrape off any bruised skin with a spoon or vegetable peeler.
 Peeling the entire ginger is optional and purely based on personal preference (I don't).

-- To make a strong cup of tea (Kadak Chai), add an extra ¼ cup of water and milk each, and simmer the chai for 2 to 3 minutes.
+- Make it stronger: To make a strong cup of tea (Kadak Chai), add an extra ¼ cup of water and milk each, and simmer the chai for 2-3 minutes.

-- For a creamier chai, add 1½ cups water + ¾ cup milk instead.
+- Make it creamier: For a creamier chai, add 1 ½ cups of water and ¾ cup of milk instead.
 Alternatively, use full-fat milk.

-- Ginger chai gets darker in color a bit bitter in taste if reheated multiple times.
-If making a larger batch, store in a thermos and use as needed.
+- Storing: Ginger chai tends to become darker in color and slightly bitter if reheated multiple times.
+If making a larger batch, store it in a thermos and use it as needed.

-- Use a fine-mesh strainer to strain the tea to avoid any tea leaves from transferring over to the cup.
+- Strain: Use a fine-mesh strainer to strain the tea, preventing any tea leaves from transferring to the cup.

-No, it is not necessary, it's a personal preference.
+No, it is not necessary; it's a personal preference.
 The skin of ginger contains some nutrients.
-To preserve that I simply rinse and dry ginger to remove any dirt.
+To preserve it, I rinse and dry the ginger to remove any dirt.
 I scrape off any bruised skin.

 Ginger Tea (Adrak Wali Chai)